Pepinni/Q-Series/README.md

    5. Delete a Quiz.
 4. A test taker has the following functionalities in control:

-   1. Login with any gmail-ID.
+   1. Login with any Gmail-ID.
    2. Regsiter for a Quiz.
-   3. Attempt a quiz at the set time.
+   3. Attempt a quiz at the scheduled time.
    4. View his/her score for an attemted quiz.

 ---

 ### Contribute

-This is an ongoing project until I put it here otherwise.
+This is an ongoing project.
 Any contribution, big or small is appreciated.
 Follow the below steps to start contributing:

 1. Fork the project
 2. Create your own feature branch `(git checkout -b myFeature)`